crashkonijn/GOAP/Package/Documentation/General/ConditionsAndEffects.md

 An effect exists of 2 values:
 * `key` - The `WorldKey` that is being changed.
-* `increase` - Whether the value is increased or decreased.
+* `type` - Whether the value is increased or decreased.

 ## Matching Conditions and Effects